distantmagic/resonance/docs/pages/community/index.md

 - [GitHub](https://github.com/distantmagic/resonance)
 - [Telegram](https://t.me/+AQiDhKlsNBRjMmU0)

-If you started your own community and want it to be features here, feel free to let us know.
+If you started your own community and want it to be featured here, feel free to let us know.